Amazon is reportedly delaying its mega shopping holiday Prime Day until at least August

 - source

-The company expects to possibly take a $100 million hit as a result of extra devices it may have to sell at a discount, the report also said, citing an internal memo.
+The company expects to possibly take a $100 million hit as a result of extra devices it may have to sell at a discount, the report also said, citing notes of an internal meeting.

 Amazon Prime Day, which started in 2015, has grown to become one of the biggest internet shopping holidays, even bigger than Black Friday.
 In 2019, Amazon said it sold 175 million items during the 48-hour shopping event, surpassing Black Friday and Cyber Monday sales combined.
 That tops 2018 Prime Day sales, during which it sold about 100 million products.